WHEN SURVIVORS GIVE BIRTH

-This important client care workshop focuses on understanding and healing the effects of childhood sexual abuse on childbearing women.
-Join maternity care, mental health and allied providers to focus on the issues of the least understood of pregnant clients.
-This is the first time this unique training has been offered in Australia.
+This important client care workshop focuses on understanding the effects of childhood sexual abuse and providing trauma informed-care to childbearing families.
+Join maternity care, mental health and allied providers to focus on one of the least understood, but most important issues facing pregnant clients.

 - Advance your understanding of an all too common issue for childbearing women and families.

 - Expand your care practices for women at risk of poor physical and psycho-social childbirth outcomes.